GitHub Actions

 Step 4.
 Set up the workflow

-mainbranch:git add .github/workflows/translate.yml git commit -m "feat: GitHub action for Lingo.dev" git push
+git commit -m "feat: GitHub action for Lingo.dev"

 (Optional) Step 5.
 Customize the workflow

 Lingo.dev CI/CD has default values that, in most cases, don't need to be customized.
-You can, however, override them using the CLI flags of the ci command,
+You can override them by passing inputs to the GitHub Action:

 Example workflows